 20th of October is heroes (and heroines) day in Kenya.
 This blog wishes all Kenyans out there a happy Mashujaa Day.
 I particularly would like to honor those who fought for the second liberation following the passing on of President Kenyatta.
 Special mention goes to President Kibaki and Premier Odinga, Murungi, Njoya, Nyong’o, Matiba, Odinga, Ngilu, Karua, Wamalwa, Maathai, Orengo, Muite, Shikuku, Anyona, among others.

 It is also important, on this day, to remember the millions of Kenyans who still live like it is 1962.
-The cartoon on the left captures their sentiments.
 The fruits of independence have largely been confined to the parasitical wabenzi class and their cronies in government while regular wananchi suffer.

 A very low population density may be at the heart of Africa’s historical under-performance when it comes to territorial state-formation and economic development.
 Bad geography, the very high disease burden and mediocre leadership, among other variables, may be but secondary causal explanations for Africa’s underdevelopment.
 The proximate cause may be how these secondary variables have affected and/or interacted with population density.